Duality for commutative group stacks: Dual of a commutative group stack

-\begin{prop}[Raynaud] Let $S$ be the spectrum of an Artin ring with algebraically closed residue field $k$, and let $G$ be a proper and flat group scheme over $S$.
+\begin{prop}[Raynaud] Let $S$ be the spectrum of an Artin local ring with algebraically closed residue field $k$, and let $G$ be a proper and flat commutative group scheme over $S$.
 Then there is an exact sequence

 where $A$ is an abelian scheme and $F$ is a finite flat group scheme. \end{prop} \begin{proof} We first assume that the field $k$ has characteristic $p>0$.
 Let us denote by $S_0$ the spectrum of $k$ and by~$G_0$ the reduction of $G$ to $S_0$.
-Since $k$ is algebraically closed, by SGA~3~\cite[VI$_A$~5.5.1 and~5.6.1]{SGA3}, $G_0$ is the extension of a finite $k$-group $M_0$ by an abelian scheme $A_0$.
+Since $k$ is algebraically closed, by SGA~3~\cite[VI$_A$~5.5.1 and~5.6.1]{SGA3_new}, $G_0$ is the extension of a finite $k$-group $M_0$ by an abelian scheme $A_0$.
 Let $n$ be an integer that kills $M_0$.
 Then the $n$-power map $[n] : G_0\to G_0$ factorizes through $A_0$ and yields a morphism $u_0 : G_0 \to A_0$.
 Moreover the composition $A_0 \to G_0 \to A_0$ is the isogeny $[n]$ of $A_0$, hence it is finite, flat and surjective.
 This proves that $u_0$ is an \emph{fppf} epimorphism.
 Let $F_0$ be its kernel.
 Let $K$ be the kernel of $[n]: A_0\to A_0$.
 Then $K$ is also the kernel of the composition $F_0\to G_0\to M_0$, which is an \emph{fppf} epimorphism.
 Hence $F_0$ is an extension of $M_0$ by $K$ and is thus finite. \details{Notons $K$ le noyau de $[n]: A_0\to A_0$.
 C'est aussi le noyau du composé $F_0\to G_0\to M_0$.
 Donc on a une suite exacte

 et pour montrer que $F_0$ est fini il suffit de montrer que la dernière flèche est un épimorphisme \emph{fppf}.
 Soit $m$ une section de $M_0$.
 Il faut la relever fppf-localement à $F_0$.
 Quitte à localiser, on peut déjà la relever en une section $g$ de $G_0$.
 On cherche alors une section $a$ de $A_0$ telle que $n(g-a)=0$.
 Alors $g-a$ sera une section de $F_0$ qui relève $m$.
 Mais $n(g-a)=0$ équivaut à $na=u(g)$ dans $A_0$ et comme $[n] : A_0\to A_0$ est un épimorphisme fppf le problème a localement une solution.} So $G_0$ is extension of the abelian scheme $A_0$ by a finite group scheme.